JimYang9788/system-design/Ch10 Notification System.md

 * What triggers the notification?
 (Server / Client)
 * Can user opt out
 * How many notifications are sent out each day

+### Implementation
+APNS -> IOS
+FCM -> Android
+SMS Service -> SMS
+Email Service -> Email

+### Reliability
+How to prevent data loss?
+Notification can usually be delayed or re-oredered, but never lost.
+We can persists notification data in a database and implements a retry mechanism.
+A notification log databse is included for data persistence.